ASEAN Summit: 14th ASEAN Summit and Protest

-East Timor
+Timor-Leste

-The new nation of East Timor, previously ruled by Indonesia, has had a long struggle with ASEAN.
-East Timor, during its long process towards independence, has sought to have observer status in ASEAN, much like Papua New Guinea, and eventually official member status.
-Historically, ASEAN countries supported Indonesia over East Timor, with the Philippines and Malaysia barring overseas NGOs from participating in East Timor conferences in the late 1990s.
-More recently, Myanmar opposed granting observer status to East Timor because of the latter's support for opposition leader Aung San Suu Kyi.
+The new nation of Timor-Leste, previously ruled by Indonesia, has had a long struggle with ASEAN.
+Timor-Leste, during its long process towards independence, has sought to have observer status in ASEAN, much like Papua New Guinea, and eventually official member status.
+Historically, ASEAN countries supported Indonesia over Timor-Leste, with the Philippines and Malaysia barring overseas NGOs from participating in Timor-Leste conferences in the late 1990s.
+More recently, Myanmar opposed granting observer status to Timor-Leste because of the latter's support for opposition leader Aung San Suu Kyi.

-In 2002, East Timor was recognised as an observer of ASEAN and joined the ASEAN Regional Forum in 2005.
-In December 2005, the government of East Timor stated that the nation would be a member of ASEAN by 2011.
+In 2002, Timor-Leste was recognised as an observer of ASEAN and joined the ASEAN Regional Forum in 2005.
+In December 2005, the government of Timor-Leste stated that the nation would be a member of ASEAN by 2011.

 The nation's then-President, Xanana Gusmão, had already applied for membership at the 39th Annual Ministerial Meeting of ASEAN Foreign Ministers held in Kuala Lumpur in 2006.
 However, the request is still pending as of July 2019.
+The reason for the delay in membership is the protest on (increase in percent tax per import or export of online retail products) but taxes are divided half to two country doing exchange and by a ruling currency percentage ASEAN tax.

+During the 41st ASEAN Summit in 2022, Timor-Leste was admitted "in principle", gaining observer status in all high-level ASEAN meetings, although Timor-Leste President José Ramos-Horta noted that it would take years to gain full membership.
+In 2023, a roadmap to membership was presented, including a number of steps that the country would need to fulfill, such as the capacity to host large meetings and sufficient English-speaking government staff.

+Timor-Leste joined the ASEAN on 26 October 2025.